OpenChargingCloud/.github/profile/README.md

 # Welcome to the Open Charging Cloud

 The Open Charging Cloud provides Open Source software and SaaS services for e-mobility operators.

+You can find us also on YouTube: https://www.youtube.com/@openchargingcloud3399